PostHog/handbook/docs/handbook/communication.md

 1. Unless you're in an active chat, don't break up a topic into multiple messages as each one will result in a notification which can be disruptive.
 Use [threads](https://get.slack.help/hc/en-us/articles/115000769927-Message-threads) if you want to provide extra info to the question/comment you posted.
 1. If you are having a hard time keeping up with messages, you can update your preferences to have Slack email you all notifications.
 To change the setting, go to `Preferences > Notifications > When I'm not active on desktop...` and "send me email notifications."
 1. If you agree in a message to start a video call (typically by asking "Call?") the person that didn't leave the last comment starts the call.
 So either respond to the "Call?" request with a video link or say "Yes" and let the other person start it.
 Don't say "Yes" and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.
 1. When referencing a Slack thread in a PostHog issue, don't _only_ link to the thread.
-Not only will people outside of the GitLab organization be unable to access the content, but the link will expire after the Slack retention period expires.
+Not only will people outside of the PostHog organization be unable to access the content, but the link will expire after the Slack retention period expires.
 Instead:
    1. **Review the contents** for confidentiality of users, customers, or any other sensitive information before posting.
    1. Copy and paste the relevant parts of the thread into the issue using blockquote formatting.
    1. Link to the Slack thread and include `(internal)` after the link.
-For example: https://gitlab.slack.com/archives/C0AR2KW4B/p1555347101079800 (internal)
+For example: https://posthog.slack.com/archives/C0AR2KW4B/p1555347101079800 (internal)
    1. Post a link to the issue note in the Slack thread to let others know that discussion has moved to the issue.

 #### Are my direct messages and private channel conversations completely private?